 - creating pathways for the translation of research into evidence-based interventions and programmes.

-A collaborative project drawing on a number of data sources to develop a dashboard of local-level indicators that measure key dimensions of youth well-being in South Africa.
+A collaborative project drawing on various data sources to develop a dashboard of indicators that measure and track key dimensions of youth well-being in South Africa at local, provincial and national levels over time.

-Aiming for a multi-disciplinary approach, UCT’s PII and UJ’s CSDA are leading a dedicated team of researchers to conduct the systematic overview, to suggest a more comprehensive and integrated Theory of Change for youth employability and to translate this into policy-oriented documents.
-Senior staff are collaborating to support junior researchers or post graduate students in producing the overview, synthesis and final reports.
-This project is supported by the Research Project on Employment, Income Distribution, and Inclusive Growth (REDI3x3).
+Aiming for a multi-disciplinary approach, UCT’s PII and the University of Johannesburg’s Centre for Social Development in Africa are leading a dedicated team of researchers to conduct the systematic overview to suggest a more comprehensive and integrated Theory of Change for youth employability, and to translate this into policy-oriented documents.
+Senior staff are collaborating to support junior researchers or post-graduate students in producing the overview, synthesis and final reports.
+This project is supported by the Research Project on Employment, Income Distribution, and Inclusive Growth (REDI3x3) and National Treasury's Jobs Fund.

-In an attempt to meet young people in their request for information, The Poverty and Inequality Initiative, in partnership with The Children’s Institute, Ikamva Youth and the DG Murray Trust have developed 'Yazi', an easily accessible information portal that visually maps the pathways through the educational system – from grade 9 onwards – into higher education or into the world of work.
-It is meant to provide young people with the details they need to make informed decisions about their educational or career trajectories.
-After an initial pilot stage, it is envisaged that the portal will be evaluated and the outcomes of the evaluation translated into policy-relevant material.
+With the aim to help young people in their quest for information on post-schooling opportunities, the PII in partnership with UCT's Children’s Institute, Ikamva Youth and the DG Murray Trust have developed 'Yazi', an easily accessible information portal that visually maps the pathways through the educational system – from grade 9 onwards – into higher education or into the world of work.
+It is meant to provide young people with the knowledge they need to make informed decisions about their educational or career trajectories.

 The South African Child Gauge® is an annual publication of the Children's Institute, University of Cape Town.
-It provides a snap-shot of the status of children in South Africa, and in particular monitors progress towards the realisation of their rights.
+It provides a snapshot of the status of children in South Africa, and in particular monitors progress towards the realisation of their rights.
 Each year, the publication focuses on a major challenge affecting children’s well-being as a lens to critically analyse the position of children and the potential policy responses required.
+The 2015 issue took a special focus on youth aged 15 – 24 years and was published in partnership with the PII.

 The PII also identified Social Cohesion as a particular area requiring greater focus and attention.
 As such, an interdisciplinary research project on ‘Building a Cohesive Society in South Africa’ was established.